Dave Barrett: Post-political life

 From 1998 to 2000, Barrett chaired two inquiries into the Leaky condo crisis in BC entitled The Commission of Inquiry into the Quality of Condominium Construction in British Columbia.
 The first of what became known as the "Barrett Commissions" was to investigate the cause of the crisis and make recommendations to prevent reoccurrence.
 The second was to make recommendations following the collapse of the New Home Warranty program.

 Barrett retired from active politics and, for health reasons beginning in 2010, from public life altogether.
 In 2000, Barrett was appointed to American Income Life Insurance Company's Labour Advisory Board as an Honorary Member.
 In 2003, he supported Bill Blaikie's bid to become leader of the federal NDP.
 In 2005, he was made an Officer of the Order of Canada, and in 2012 a member of the Order of British Columbia.
 In 2014, it was announced that Barrett had Alzheimer's disease and was living in a care facility in Victoria, British Columbia.
 He died on February 2, 2018, aged 87.

-A state memorial service was held for former B.C. premier Dave Barrett.
-The service took place at the University of Victoria's Farquhar Auditorium on Saturday, March 3, 2018 at 10 a.m.
+A state memorial service was held for Barrett at the University of Victoria's Farquhar Auditorium on March 3, 2018.
+Premier John Horgan spoke to a crowd of about 1000 people.